AmeerHamza-ui/NEW-NETFLIX-CLONE/README.md

 NEW NETFLIX CLONE
 <BR>
- BASIC CLONE OF NETFLIX WEBSITE WITH HTML AND CSS
+ BASIC CLONE OF NETFLIX WEBSITE USING HTML AND CSS
  <BR>
  this is mainly a type of project which anyone can make through the learning period...